heyitsheather/christmas-generator/README.md

 # christmas-generator

-This project allows people struggeling to think of ideas to gift.
+This project helps people struggeling to think of ideas to gift.

 User enters their contact info along with a bit about their gift recipient, and an elf will login to reply.